-.1 Documented compliance with the relevant flag, coastal and port State legislation and relationships governing the transport and provision of firearms, ammunition and security equipment to the point of embarkation and disembarkation or ports/places at which the vessel may call as part of its intended voyage whilst the PCASP team is on board.
-PCASP should be able to prove that actual inventory carried matches all documented declarations:

-- .2 Appropriate containers for firearms, ammunition and security equipment at the point of transfer to the ship; - .3 Documented standards and procedures for a complete inventory of all firearms, ammunition and security equipment available upon arrival aboard the vessel (inventory should detail make, model, calibre and serial number of all firearms; and details of ammunition and amount); - .4 Control procedures for separate and secure onboard stowage and deployment of firearms, ammunition and security equipment; - .5 Areas where firearms may or may not be carried, together with the weapon state (e.g. unloaded & magazine off, magazine on and safety catch on and no round chambered) and what will initiate a change in that state should be confirmed: - .6 Detailed and exercised orders for when firearms can be loaded and "made ready" for use should be confirmed, trained and documented during certain periods as listed in the PCASP contract, to ensure the highest of safety and operational capabilities for use of arms aboard the vessel; and - .7 The inventory should be reconciled on disembarkation of all arms and ammunition from the vessel.
+- documented compliance with the relevant flag, coastal and port State legislation and relationships governing the transport and provision of firearms, ammunition and security equipment to the point of embarkation and disembarkation or ports/places at which the vessel may call as part of its intended voyage whilst the PCASP team is on board.
+PCASP should be able to prove that actual inventory carried matches all documented declarations; - .2 appropriate containers for firearms, ammunition and security equipment at the point of transfer to the ship; - documented standards and procedures for a complete inventory of all firearms, ammunition and security equipment available upon arrival aboard the vessel (inventory should detail make, model, calibre, serial number and company end-user certificate and proof of purchase of all firearms and accessories; and details of ammunition and amount); - .4 control procedures for separate and secure onboard stowage and deployment of firearms, ammunition and security equipment; - .5 areas where firearms may or may not be carried, together with the weapon state (e.g. unloaded & magazine off, magazine on and safety catch on and no round chambered) and what will initiate a change in that state should be confirmed: - detailed and exercised orders for when firearms can be loaded and "made ready" for use should be confirmed, trained and documented during certain periods as listed in the PCASP contract, to ensure the highest of safety and operational capabilities for use of firearms aboard the vessel; and - .7 the inventory should be reconciled on disembarkation of all firearms and ammunition from the vessel.